RotorHazard/community-plugins/docs/docs/plugin/include.md

 4. Commit your changes.
 5. Open a pull request and follow the instructions in the PR template.

+!!! warning "Use the exact GitHub repository name"
+    Make sure to use the **exact repository name** as it appears on GitHub, including the correct capitalization (e.g., `"JohnDoe/my-plugin"`, not `"johndoe/my-plugin"`).
+The CI checks will validate this and reject incorrect casing.

 ???+ tip "Sort a JSON file"
     There is a special script in the repository that can sort the json files alphabetically for you in case-insensitive order.